 The City of Toronto has changed its regulations for manholes.
-Within the next year, many businesses and commercial buildings will be delivered letters signalling they need to be compliant with these new regulations.
+Within the next year, many businesses and commercial buildings will be delivered letters signaling they need to be compliant with these new regulations.
 So does your commercial property in Toronto need a manhole?
-Here’s some questions to ask to find out.
+Here are some questions to ask to find out.

 What Kind of Building Do You Own?

 The only buildings currently subject to the new regulations are buildings that are connected to the City’s water supply.
 If your building isn’t connected to that supply, you may not need manholes.
 The buildings that are now subject to the new regulations are exclusively commercial buildings and multi-family residential buildings.
 That being said, inspections are recommended for all commercial buildings.